Clinical Pipeline

 In vitro and in vivo studies demonstrate that tafenoquine is effective for treatment and prevention of fungi such as Pneumocystis and yeasts at concentrations/doses that are clinically relevant.1,2* Pneumocystis remains an important pathogen in organ transplant patients for whom the current standard of care is sub-optimal in some patient segments.3 Many infections caused by yeasts such as Candida auris are refractory to standard of care medications such as azoles, amphotericin B, and echinocandins.2

-60P is planning a clinical development campaign for the repositioning of celgosivir, a host-targeted glucosidase inhibitor that was developed separately by other sponsors for HIV and then for hepatitis C.4 Similar to other dengue antivirals, celgosivir has shown diminished activity in curing dengue infections in animal models when administered after animals become symptomatic.
-However, in clinical trials, this issue was addressed by administering the same drug dose split into four doses per day, rather than one or two doses per day.5
+60 Degrees Pharmaceuticals is planning a clinical development campaign for the repositioning of celgosivir, a host-targeted glucosidase inhibitor that was developed separately by other sponsors for HIV and hepatitis C4, but never approved by regulators.
+Similar to other dengue antivirals, celgosivir has shown diminished activity in curing dengue infection in animal models when administered after animals become symptomatic.
+However, this issue was addressed by administering the same dose split into four doses per day rather than one or two doses per daty.5 Preliminary data suggest celgosivir may inhibit the replication of the virus that causes COVID-19 (SARS-CoV-2) in cell culture, the RSV virus in cell culture, and may protect the lungs from RSV infection in animals.*

 Phases and development stages